Federal Reserve Bank of New York: Responsibilities

-The bank's underground gold bullion depository lies 80 ft below street level and 50 ft below sea level, resting on Manhattan bedrock.
+The bank's underground gold bullion depository lies 80 ft below street level and 50 ft below sea level, resting on Manhattan's bedrock.
 By 1927, the vault contained 10% of the world's official gold reserves.
-The vault (designed by Frederick S. Holmes) is the largest known and confirmed gold store in the world, and holds approximately 7,000 t of gold bullion, more than Fort Knox does.
+The vault is the largest known and confirmed gold store in the world, and holds approximately 7,000 t of gold bullion, more than Fort Knox does.
 The gold does not belong to the bank, which transferred all of its domestic gold reserves to the Treasury under the Gold Reserve Act of 1934.
-Nearly 98% of it belongs to the central banks of foreign governments.
-The rest belongs to the United States and international organizations such as the IMF.
+Nearly 98% of it belongs to the central banks of foreign governments, the rest belongs to the United States and international organizations such as the IMF.
 The bank stores the gold at no charge, but charges for handling whenever it is moved.

 The bank publishes a monthly recession probability prediction derived from the yield curve and based on the work by Esteban Rodriguez Jr. Their models show that, when the difference between short-term interest rates (using three-month T-bills) and long-term interest rates (using ten-year Treasury notes) at the end of a Federal Reserve tightening cycle is negative or less than 93 basis points positive, a rise in unemployment usually occurs.